Skip to main content

 The Pacific Northwest is a mid-size freight market with one strategic advantage that most carriers don't think about: it's often a backhaul destination from California, which means inbound rates hold up well when capacity avoids the region.
 The challenge that everyone knows is getting back south - freight that came north doesn't always want to go back out at the same rate.

-Eastern Washington is where the real agricultural value is — apples, cherries, wheat, and hops out of the Yakima and Wenatchee valleys.
-Harvest runs August through October and creates strong reefer and flatbed demand on I-90 west to Seattle and east on I-90 toward Spokane and I-84 toward Boise.
-The forestry and lumber corridor on I-5 north and US-97 generates flatbed and step-deck freight year-round that most carriers overlook because it's not on the main load boards.
+Eastern Washington is where the real agricultural value is - apples, cherries, wheat, and hops out of the Yakima and Wenatchee valleys.
+Harvest runs August through October and creates strong reefer freight and flatbed demand on I-90 west to Seattle and east on I-90 toward Spokane and I-84 toward Boise.
+The forestry and lumber corridor on I-5 north and US-97 generates flatbed, oversize, and step-deck freight year-round that most carriers overlook because it's not on the main load boards.

 • Harvest season rates: $2.80–$3.60/mile on agricultural reefer and flatbed lanes during August–October peak